triwav/roku-test-automation/README.md

 - Use of `AtKeyPath` was removed from all functions to shorten function call length
 - `observeField()` has been renamed to `onFieldChangeOnce()`
 - The default base has been changed from `global` to `scene`.
-A config value `defaultBase` has been added to `OnDeviceComponent` allow switching this
+A config value `defaultBase` has been added to the `OnDeviceComponent` config to allow switching this
 - `getFocusedNode()` now returns an object like all the ODC commands other than `hasFocus()` and `isInFocusChain()`
 - While never documented or designed to be used externally, the `getNodeReferences()` function was removed and replaced with `getNodesInfo`
 - `callFunc()` will no longer automatically inject an `invalid` param if a `params` array was not provided.
 - `getValues()` now returns each result inside a `results` object to avoid potential variable collision
 - In v1.0 server was used to refer to the computer connecting to the Roku device.
 This is now the client and config settings related to this has been changed to reflect this
 - ECPKeys was switched from upper case key names to pascal case key names
 - In an effort to provide clarity and to avoid shadowing cases, keys in keyPaths using a findNode selector will need to include a `#` leading character.
-As an example if you were trying to descend into the first child and then find a node with an id of `poster` you will now need to have a keyPath of `0.#poster`
+As an example if you were trying to descend into the first child and then find a child node with an id of `poster` you will now need to have a keyPath of `0.#poster`

 v2.0 also includes changing to using TCP sockets for all communication which should simplify setup communicating with Roku devices not on the same local network.